socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

     * If needed, *decompose monolithic backends into (micro-)services* (@Newman:2015) to promote flexibility and scalability if these are desired qualities and your software engineering (and operations) toolbox is rich and mature enough.
     * [*Refactor*](https://www.ifs.hsr.ch/Architectural-Refactoring-for.12044.0.html?&L=4) (@Zimmermann:2017) the preliminary architecture from the previous steps along the way (including the remote facades and DTOs).
 Document and justify these conceptual and technology-related architectural decisions and add the resulting architectural decision records to the decision log from Steps 3 and 4. <!-- TODO (v2): cite S. Newman's 2nd book instead of first one -->

-6. Once the refined endpoint list is somewhat stable, *decide for integration technologies* (protocols such as plain HTTP, GraphQL, or gRPC; message exchange formats such as JSON and XML) and implement stubs (or an minimum viable API product).
+6. Once the refined endpoint list is somewhat stable, *decide for integration technologies* (protocols such as plain HTTP, GraphQL, or gRPC; message exchange formats such as JSON and XML) and implement stubs (or a minimum viable API product).
     * Integrate and test these stubs; iterate and revise the list as needed.
 If the results are good enough, go ahead and *specify service contracts including protocol bindings and technology mappings* in an [API Description](../artifact-templates/SDPR-APIDescription.md) also known as service contract.
     * Optionally, establish [Service Level Agreements](../artifact-templates/SDPR-ServiceLevelAgreement.md) and [Rate Plans](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/RatePlan).
     * Also decide on (micro-)service deployment technologies and infrastructure middleware such as [API gateways](https://microservices.io/patterns/apigateway.html), load balancers, and container orchestration engines as well as cloud offerings (@Fehling:2014), again capturing your architectural decisions in the log.